We are now on social media!

-From 1st April 2015 all Brunel patients, including children, have a Named Accountable GP responsible for their care at the surgery.
-This does not change which doctor you can see.
+All Brunel patients, including children, have a Named Accountable GP responsible for their care at the surgery.
+This does not change the GP you want to or can see.

 If you would like to know who your GP is, please ask at reception.